ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-The internal methods `.balanceL` and `.balanceR` are mirrors of each other, so
-we only study `.balanceL`, which is called when the value we are inserting is
-*less than* the current node.
-It is also called by the `.delete` method.

 Metoda internal `.balanceL` dan `.balanceR` merupakan pencerminan satu sama
 lain.
 Sehingga, kita hanya perlu mempelajari `.balanceL` yang akan dipanggil
 ketika nilai yang kita sisipkan kurang dari nilai yang ada pada simpul saat ini.